← All case studies

 Agentic External Intelligence Platform

 Personalised research, competitor monitoring, and weekly briefings replaced manual work for a B2B agriculture company.
-Live RAG dashboard, multi-LLM interpretation, 218 sources.
+Live RAG dashboard, multi-LLM interpretation, cross-source signal detection, 228 sources.

 Personalised research and competitor monitoring that cut manual hours and feeds leadership with better signal for decisions

-218 sources, 7-layer scraper fallback, multi-LLM interpretation, RAG chat with citations.
+228 sources, 7-layer scraper fallback, multi-LLM interpretation, RAG chat with citations, and a cross-source signal detector.
 Live at tomato-intel-api.onrender.com.

 Outcome first

 I built an agentic external intelligence platform for a B2B agriculture company.
 It does personalised research, competitor monitoring, and weekly briefings that used to take a person most of a week.
-Now the system does it in a few hours of compute, surfaces more than the manual version did, and runs for $7 a month.
+Now the system does it in a few hours of compute and surfaces more than the manual version did.

 The platform is live at tomato-intel-api.onrender.com.
 Leadership opens it on Monday morning, scans the weekly briefing, asks the chat panel a question, and acts on what they see.
 The job that used to require a full-time analyst is now a tool that the analyst uses.